Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Air Gap
 =======

 Some liquids need an extra amount of air in the pipette's tip to prevent it from sliding out.
-A call to :py:meth:`.InstrumentContext.air_gap` with a microliter amount will aspirate that much air into the tip.
+By calling :py:meth:`.InstrumentContext.air_gap` and specifying a microliter amount, aspiratation of that much air will be released into pipette's tip.

 .. code-block:: python